mikehulluk/morphforge/doc/srcs/installation.rst

     The packages morphforge, neurounits, mredoc and mreorg contain potential security holes.
     All these packages write intermediate files to temporary locations, which are then used by other tools.
-It might be possible to edit these files to cause the execution of arbitary code and therefore **these tools should only be used in trusted environments**.
+It might be possible to edit these files to cause the execution of arbitrary code and therefore **these tools should only be used in trusted environments**.